PRICKLY PEAR CACTUS (Opuntia spp)

 SUNDROP (Calylophus hartwegii)

 Often seen along the entrance road or on Hwy 4.
 Mid-summer bloomer.
-Flowers turn pinkish with age.
+Flowers turn pinkish or orange with age.

 GREENTHREAD (Thelesperma trifidum)